 Terry is responsible for the design and management of sports development and competition pathways across the country.

 Yvonne Snell, National Partnerships Manager - Sports

-Yvonne is responsible for national sports partnerships and for increasing sports participation and providing access to competition pathways in VIC/SA/TAS.
+Yvonne is responsible for national sports partnerships and for increasing sports participation and providing access to competition pathways.